 Any floatation aid larger than 40” x 24”

-Personal inflatable devices as swim aids (Tow behind swim buoys OK).
+Personal floatation devices as swim aids (Tow behind swim buoys OK).

-E. All equipment listed at the pre-race check must accompany the teams at all times and be present for gear check at the finish.
+E. All equipment listed at the pre-race check must accompany the teams at all times.
 Failure to meet this condition will be grounds for disqualification.
+Teams may be subject to a gear check following the completion of their race for conformity with this rule.

 4.)
 RACE SUPPORT & SAFETY